EGI-Federation/SVG-advisories/2025/Advisory-EGI-SVG-2025-13.md

 Minor updates may be made without re-distribution to the sites.

-Minor updates may be made without re-distribution to the sites.

 ## CONTACT AND OTHER INFORMATION ON SVG

 Comments or questions should be sent to